Paruhang-Angdembe/ChurnX-AI/README.md

 # ChurnX-AI

 ## Overview
 ChurnX-AI is a hybrid AI assistant designed to predict customer churn and provide natural language explanations for those predictions.
-The project aims to combine traditional machine learning with a local LLM (Large Language Model)or `RAG`, to help businesses understand why customers might leave, enabling them to take proactive measures.
+The project aims to combine traditional machine learning with a  OPENAI LLM (Large Language Model)or `RAG`, to help businesses understand why customers might leave, enabling them to take proactive measures.
 The system will process customer data, train predictive models, deploy an inference service, and integrate a user-friendly front-end dashboard along with an explanation module.

 ---